algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Functional.md

 ![main-menu](../Images/Mockups/mockupMainMenu.png)
 <sub><b>Note :</b> This mock-up is not final and is subject to change.</sub

-The main menu will be composed of 3 main parts :
+The main menu will be composed of four main parts :

-- The play button will allow the player to start the game
+- The **Play button** will allow the player to start the game

+- The **Settings button** were the player can change the game's settings

-- The settings button will allow the player to access the settings menu with several options
+- The **Credits button** will allow the player to see the credits

-- The quit button will allow the player to quit the game
+- The **Quit button** will allow the player to quit the game
 ## B. In-game interface

 Here is a simple mock-up of what the game's interface will look like :